victhepythonista/solved_problems/README.md

-# solved_problems
+# Solved problems

-A collection of problems Ive solved in codewars and leetcode
+- A collection of problems I've solved in codewars and leetcode using C  and Python